 The Medicare Part B premium is not included in your Medicare Plan G rates and will have to be paid separately to maintain coverage.
 This is the case with all Medigap plans.

-Medicare Supplement Plan G Rates
+How much does Medicare Supplement Plan G cost?

 - Community-rated – If your Medicare Plan G rates are community rated, then you will pay the same amount for your Medigap Plan G benefits as anyone else who has the plan through your insurance company.
 Rates are not determined based off of age or health, even though everyone enjoys the same benefits.
 Choosing a plan that determines its Medicare Supplement Plan G rates this way is often best for older Medicare recipients or people who have health conditions.